jib/node-httpd-sleep/README.md

 node-httpd-sleep
 ================

-Simple non-blocking HTTP daemon that can sleep for a amount of time (in milliseconds) and return a specific HTTP response code as specified through URL fragments.
+Simple non-blocking HTTP daemon that can sleep for a amount of time (in milliseconds) and return a specific HTTP response code as specified through URL fragments or HTTP request headers.

 installation
 ------------